jamesstout/newznab/README.md

 **Newznab all in one Script**

-Be sure to edit the paths, the mysql username, password and database.
+Be sure to edit the paths, the mysql username, password, database, retention and backfill days.

 Copy nzb-importmodified.php to www/admin/ and edit as needed.